sushiibot/sushii-ts-services/packages/sushii-data/README.md

 # sushii-data

 GraphQL api for sushii.
-Used by sushii processes and web interface.
+Used by sushii processes and later on the frontend.

 Authentication:
 * User -> Ory Kratos -> Ory Oathkeeper -> JWT -> PostGraphile